 - Estimated duration of the activity: 3/4 hours (depending on if you do the full route like us).
 Then add about 45 minutes each way to and from Wulingyuan.

-How to get to the Zhangjiajie Glass Bridge and its Grand Canyon
+How to get to Zhangjiajie Glass Bridge

 El Zhangjiajie Crystal Bridge It is about 40 minutes from Wulingyuan.
 To get to the famous Glass Bridge in Zhangjiajie we used Didi, it cost us only 35 yuan!
 This is 5 euros.
 The exit from the park is different from the entrance, since the boat travels through a large part of the canyon.
 As soon as you leave, the taxi drivers will approach you, we negotiated with one because we already had the one-way price as a reference.
 If you don't feel like negotiating, ignore them and book a Didi (Uber) from Alipay.

-Where to stay in Zhangjiajie
+Where to stay in Zhangjiajie (Recommended hotels)

 - Recommended hotel in Wulingyuan: Yoba Boutique Hotel, just a 5-minute walk from the access to Zhangjiajie National Park and the park's ticket sales area.